Lela (cannon): History

 The origin of gunpowder-based weaponry in Nusantara archipelago can be traced from the late 13th century.
-The Mongol invasion of Java brought gunpowder technology to java in the form of a cannon (Chinese: 炮—"Pào").
+The Mongol invasion of Java brought gunpowder technology to Java in the form of a cannon (Chinese: 炮—"Pào").
 This resulted in eastern-style cetbang which is similar to Chinese cannon.
 Swivel guns however, only developed in the archipelago because of the close maritime relations of the Nusantara archipelago with the territory of West India after 1460 CE, which brought new types of gunpowder weapons to the archipelago, likely through Arab intermediaries.
 This weapon seems to be a cannon and gun of Ottoman tradition, for example the prangi, which is a breech-loading swivel gun.
 A new type of cetbang, called the western-style cetbang, was derived from the Turkish prangi.
 Just like prangi, this cetbang is a breech-loading swivel gun made of bronze or iron, firing single rounds or scattershot (a large number of small bullets).

-the earliest lela, just like lantaka, were breech-loaded weapons.
+The earliest lela, just like lantaka, were breech-loaded weapons.
 This indicated that the cetbang is the direct predecessor of them.
 Michael Charney (2004) pointed out that early Malay swivel guns were breech-loaded.
 There is a trend toward muzzle-loading weapons during colonial times.
 Nevertheless, when Malacca fell to the Portuguese in 1511 CE, both breech-loading and muzzle-loading swivel guns were found and captured by the Portuguese.

 A drawing of a floating water castle (kotta mara) from Hachelijke reys-togt van Jacob Jansz de Roy.

 De Barros mentions that with the fall of Malacca (1511), Albuquerque captured 3,000 out of 8,000 artillery.
 Among those, 2,000 were made from brass and the rest from iron, in the style of Portuguese Berço (breech-loading swivel gun).
 All of the artillery had its proper complement of carriages which could not be rivalled even by Portugal.
 Afonso de Albuquerque compared Malaccan gun founders as being on the same level as those of Germany.
 However, he did not state what ethnicity the Malaccan gun founders were.
 Duarte Barbosa stated that the arquebus-maker of Malacca was Javanese.
 The Javanese also manufactured their own cannon in Malacca.
-Anthony Reid argued that the Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.
+The Javanese handled much of the productive work in Malacca before 1511 and in 17th century Pattani.

 Wan Mohd Dasuki Wan Hasbullah explained several facts about the existence of gunpowder weapons in Malacca and other Malay states before the arrival of the Portuguese: